publishpress/PublishPress-Authors/readme.txt

 == Changelog ==

+= UNRELEASED =

+* Changed: Invert position of Edit User and Edit Author Profile links in the term actions, #453;

 = [3.14.0] - 2021-05-26 =

 * Added: Added new setting for selecting multiple post types to display in the author page, #436;